junxit/us-congress-bills-114/metadata.md

 - 2016-04-19 — Mr. Chabot moved to suspend the rules and pass the bill.
 - 2016-04-19 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1834)
 - 2016-04-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1834)
+- 2016-04-20 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.